CourseFlo/Flo/README.md

         *   Our database is connected to our service through frontend Axios, middleware Redux-Thunk and our backend database calls.
 TODO: Get, Update, Delete, Put, Post requests labelled here
     *   Unit 5:
         *   Our project is deployed on Heroku.
 (TODO add in more details on here.)

+*   Description of "Above and Beyond" Functionality
+    *   The Visualizer portion of our app involved a lot of in-house solutions towards implementation, as there is decidedly a lack of reference materials available for what we wanted to accomplish.

+*   Discussion of Next Steps
+    *   We would like to have 3D Visualization available for the future.
+    *   Having course recommendations is an immediate next step that we can take.
+    *   Adding in Night Mode would require several refactors across the frontend, but that is an actionable next step as well.

+*   List of Contributions
+    *   Sepand
+        *
+    *   Sam
+        *
+    *   Brandon
+        *
+    *   Guanting
+        *

+(TODO Discuss our naming conventions and coding style.
+Airbnb guidelines)